Pimmz/Project-4/README.md

 - [bubblegum sans](https://fonts.google.com/specimen/Bubblegum+Sans?query=bubble) was used for all the text and headers.

-- [Sans serif](https://fonts.google.com/knowledge/glossary/sans_serif) was used for the back up font.
+- [Sans serif](https://fonts.google.com/knowledge/glossary/sans_serif) was used for the backup font.

 ## Icons

-To help with making Fox Terrier Owners club as user-friendly as possible I used icons from font awesome.
+To help make Fox Terrier Owners Club as user-friendly as possible I used icons from font awesome.
 This helped highlight specific areas to bring the user's attention to it.

 - [Font Awesome](https://fontawesome.com) icons were used in the title.

 ## Wireframes

 <details>

 <summary>Home Page</summary>

 ![Home Page](documentation/wireframes/homepage.png)
 </details>